-The very best in men’s and women’s tennis return for the swashbuckling clay-court slam that is Roland Garros when the 2020 French Open takes place from 27 September-11 October.
+The very best in men’s and women’s tennis return for the swashbuckling clay-court slam that is Roland Garros when the 2021 French Open takes place from 23 May-6 June in Paris.

 Arguably the toughest tournament to win in all of tennis, the French Open brings together the best players in the world on the physically demanding Parisian clay as the top ATP and WTA stars slug it out for one of the biggest prizes the sport has to offer.

 Roland Garros 2020 was a most unusual edition of the historic tournament as the Grand Slam was rescheduled to late September-early October.
 This unusual, autumnal French Open was played in front of very minimal crowds and often in bad weather, but the lack of sun didn’t deter the competitors.
 Iga Swiatek of Poland became the seventh woman since 2010 to claim her maiden major title at Roland Garros when she defeated Sofia Kenin 6-4, 6-1 in the final, becoming Poland’s first Grand Slam champion, male or female, without dropping a set on her way to the title.

 In the men’s final, Rafael Nadal faced Novak Djokovic for the 56th time – and triumphed in spectacular style, winning 6-0, 6-2, 7-5.
 The victory, one of the most one-sided Nadal has ever scored against one of his biggest rivals, saw Nadal win a thirteenth French Open title and his 100th match at Roland Garros as well as tying Roger Federer’s all-time record of 20 Grand Slam titles.

 Nadal will have an opportunity to move ahead of Federer when he and his rivals return to the French Open in 2021 – a French Open which will take place in its traditional calendar slot at the end of the European clay-court season, live from Roland Garros from 23 May-6 June.